Loading...

 Stay Hydrated

-Engage in regular physical activity, such as walking or cycling, which can improve insulin sensitivity and help control blood sugar spikes.
+Engage in regular exercise, like walking or cycling, which can help improve insulin sensitivity and glucose metabolism.

 healthspan-mbl